shabeer-syed/ACEs/about.md

 [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/home%20view%20domains.png)](https://shabeer-syed.github.io/ACEs/domains) | [![](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/definitions%20NEW.png)](https://shabeer-syed.github.io/ACEs/definitions)

 ## How can ACEs indicators and domains help (so what)?
-The main objective of the ACE domains and indicators is to help improve the health of vulnerable families and individuals by promoting a trauma-informed approach to care.
-The ACE indicators aim to inform public health policy and service commissioning by data-driven integration of trauma-informed care across health platforms.
+The main objective of the ACE domains and indicators is to help improve the health of vulnerable families and individuals by promoting a data-driven approach to integration of trauma-informed care across platforms.

-We **do not** recommend using ACE indicators for screening purposes to guide clinical decision making on an individual  level.
-Further research must be conducted to evaluate if the benefits of individual identification or screening outweigh the harms, so screening does not become an end in and of itself.
+We **do not** recommend or promote using ACE indicators to guide individual clinical decision making (eg, screening).
+Further research is needed to evaluate the benefits and harms of individual identification and screening using ACE indicators.

-## ACEs and the four R's
+## What is trauma informed care? -the four R's
 Potential implications of the ACEs research can be conceptualised via the four "R's".
 The four R's represent key assumptions of trauma-informed approaches summarised by SAMHSA’s.

 * **Realisation** about trauma and understanding how trauma can affect families, groups, organizations, and communities as well as individuals.